Ansar54/Djanago_meetups/README.md

 # Django_meetups
-**Django Meetups App**   A simple Django application to manage and display meetups.
+**Django Meetups App**  Simple Django application to manage and display meetups.
 Users can view a list of meetups with titles and descriptions.
 The app demonstrates basic Django URL routing, views, and template rendering, along with simple CSS styling.
 <br/>
 <h3>Key Features</h3>
 <br/>